Legacy mine inventory and current projects

 Jululikari Ranger conducting weed control

 A dust survey at the Peko Mine Site was commenced in 2016 to determine if there is the potential for human health impacts from windblown tailings.
 A monitoring network was set up to collect continuous dust monitoring data.
-The final report including results from the monitoring and air quality modelling is expected to be provided early 2018.
+The final report including results from the monitoring and air quality modelling was provided in 2018.

 A groundwater investigation is being undertaken at the Redbank Mine Site to determine the mechanisms for seepage of contaminated water into the receiving environment.
 The site investigation works included an electromagnetic survey and hydrogeological drilling program which provided further information about hydrogeological conditions and a more extensive monitoring network in the shallow aquifer.
 Monitoring of groundwater from the installed monitoring wells is ongoing.